mit-quest/education/cloud/Satori/satori_ml_pipeline.md

 ## Setting up Your Environment
 In other cloud platforms, you may need to create a specific VM instance to work on.
 On Satori as mentioned, [opening up a terminal](https://mit-satori.github.io/satori-ssh.html?highlight=ssh) at **Clusters -> Satori Shell Access** accesses a terminal that runs on the login node.
 To reach the login node, you also can use SSH and run

-`ssh your_username@satori-login-001.mit.edu`
+`ssh <your_username>@satori-login-001.mit.edu`

 with port forwarding options described at the end of this guide.
 If you want to use flags you may be familiar with for the ssh command, you'll need to avoid accessig through the browser.

 From here you can run terminal commands that do not involve computation.
 For computation, you can submit a batch job or start an interactive session in order to transfer to a compute node, explained in later sections.

 First, you'll need to make sure you have the modules that contain the necessary software.
 This is explained in detail [here](https://mit-satori.github.io/satori-getting-started.html#setting-up-your-environment).
-As of the writing of this guide, the default modules (`anaconda3/2019.10`, `cuda/10.2`, and `wmlce/1.7.0` specifically) cover most of prerequisites needed for many ML projects, this one included.
+As of the writing of this guide, the default modules (`wmlce/1.7.0` specifically) cover most of prerequisites needed for many ML projects, this one included.
+The manual approach is [here](https://mit-satori.github.io/satori-ai-frameworks.html#install-anaconda).

 If you'd like to install your dependencies in a virtual environment (details [here](https://mit-satori.github.io/satori-ai-frameworks.html#wmlce-creating-and-activate-conda-environments-recommended)), the default modules give you the software to do so.
 Run